Ledear-Hacker/guard/README.md

 # حارس

-It is a simple tool that was built using the Python language through which you can enable or deactivate the protection of the personal photo on facebook.
+It is a simple tool that was built using the python language through which you can enable or deactivate the protection of the personal photo on facebook.

 apt update